UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UCF has combined with its opponents to score more than 59 points in five of eight games this season.
+- UCF and its opponents have gone over the current 59-point total in five of eight games this season.

-- So far this season, 75% of Tulane's games (6/8) have had more combined points than Saturday's over/under of 59.
+- Tulane has combined with its opponents to score more than 59 points in six of eight games this season.

-- Saturday's over/under is 5.2 points lower than the two team's combined 64.2 points per game average.
+- Saturday's total is 5.2 points lower than the two team's combined 64.2 points per game average.

-- This contest's total is 7.8 points under the 66.8 these two squads combine to give up per game in 2021.
+- The 66.8 points per game these two squads have allowed to opponents this season are 7.8 more than the 59 total in this contest.

 - The Knights and their opponents have scored an average of 61.7 points per game in 2021, 2.7 more than Saturday's total.

-- The 59-point over/under for this game is 5.4 points below the 64.4 points per game average total in Green Wave games this season.
+- The 64.4 PPG average total in Green Wave games this season is 5.4 points more than this game's over/under.

 UCF Stats and Trends

-- UCF's games this year have gone over the total in five out of eight opportunities (62.5%).
+- UCF's games this year have hit the over on five of eight set point totals (62.5%).

-- When UCF puts up more than 40.9 points, it is 2-0 against the spread and 2-0 overall.
+- UCF is 2-0 against the spread and 2-0 overall in games when it records more than 40.9 points.

-- In games that UCF piles up more than 476 yards, the team is 1-1 against the spread and 2-0 overall.
+- When UCF picks up over 476 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Knights have turned the ball over four more times (12 total) than the Green Wave have forced a turnover (8) this season.